 Take Kaletra according to your health care provider’s instructions.
 If your child is prescribed Kaletra, tell your doctor if your child’s weight changes.

-Kaletra tablets can be taken with or without food and should be swallowed whole.
+Kaletra tablets can be taken with or without food.
+Swallow the tablets whole.
 Do not chew, break, or crush the tablets.

 For more information on how to take Kaletra, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-Kaletra can cause serious, life-threatening side effects.
-These include liver problems, pancreatitis (inflammation of the pancreas), heart rhythm problems, severe allergic reactions, and life-threatening drug interactions.
+Kaletra may cause side effects.
+Most side effects from Kaletra are manageable, but a few can be serious.
+Serious side effects of Kaletra include liver problems, pancreatitis (inflammation of the pancreas), heart rhythm problems, severe allergic reactions, and life-threatening drug interactions.
 (See the WARNING above.)

 Other possible side effects of Kaletra include: